 I am staying fit and healthy through three activities: walking, biking and swimming.

 Courses, Workshops & Communities

-Building my own playlists to dive deep into topics from subject matter experts.
-Catching with replays from webinars, talks, meetups, live Q&As I could not attend in communities I engage.
+Building my playlists to dive deep into topics from subject matter experts.
+Catching with replays from webinars, talks, meetups, and live Q&As, I could not attend in communities I engage.
 Digging craft from creatives from around the world in arts.
-Learning from how-tos on WordPress, MSFT.
+Learning from how-tos.

 Personal Knowledge Mastery’s Practices

-Here is what came up after I examine mines.
+Here is what came up after I examined mine.